 Google Chrome will display an “unsecured” or “potentially harmful” warning for sites that have not completed the HTTPS migration process.
 Trust us when we say, you don’t want this to happen.

-Here’s a screenshot of a website that does not have HTTPS configured on their website.
-[Place screenshot here]
+Here’s a screenshot of a website that does not have HTTPS configured on its website.

-Here’s a screenshot of our website (yes, the site you’re on right now) with HTTPS properly configured, you’ll see we have the secure lock displaying on Google Chrome.
+If you check out of our website (yes, the site you’re on right now) with HTTPS properly configured, you’ll see we have the secure lock displaying on Google Chrome.

 For now, the important thing to note is that Google clearly places the spotlight on secure websites using the HTTPS protocol, giving them preference over standard HTTP sites.